selimslab/selimslab.github.io/trivia.md

 here are my favorites. what are yours?

 **series**: Cosmos, Simpsons, Sherlock, Planet Earth

 **movies**: Léon, The Godfather, Modern Times, Back to the Future

-**literature**: 100 Years of Solitude, The Little Prince, The Lord of the Rings, The Stranger
+**literature**: 100 Years of Solitude, The Little Prince, The Lord of the Rings

 **colors**: blue and white

+**why the astronaut image ?**

+this is a symbol for 2 things

+1. seeing the world from a distance, watching your thoughts from outside
+2. a symbol of greatness in technology and teamwork

 **links**